stonyyi/cine-io/development/heroku_documentation.md

 client = CineIo::Client.new(secretKey: ENV['CINE_IO_SECRET_KEY'])
 ```

-Additional examples can be found at the repositories homepage: https://github.com/cine-io/cineio-ruby
+Additional examples can be found at the [repository's homepage](https://github.com/cine-io/cineio-ruby).

 ## Using with Node.js